1.0 INTRODUCTION

 is an urgent need for the National Department of Education (NDoE) to have a

-centralized data collection mechanism to collect, analyze and present accurate report
+centralized data collection mechanism to collect, analyze and present accurate reports

-and or disseminate to Papua New Guinea (PNG) government and stakeholders.
-Even
+and or disseminate them to the Papua New Guinea (PNG) government and stakeholders.

 after 40 years of independence, the NDoE through the Measurement Service